-Read on below for more information about each of them.
+Read on below for more information about each of my seven books.

-Book Description: Nick Woods used to be one of our country’s greatest snipers.
+Book Description: Nick Woods, aka Bobby Ferguson, used to be one of our country’s greatest snipers.
 A Marine who completed a bloody, top-secret mission behind enemy lines years ago, he now just wants to live in peace with his wife.

-But Nick is about to get caught in a grand conspiracy between a senior investigative reporter and a shadowy, CIA group.
+But Nick is about to get caught in a grand conspiracy between an accomplished investigative reporter and a shadowy, CIA group.

-After said reporter, Allen Green, breaks the details of Nick’s story — blowing the top off America’s national security — both Nick and Allen find themselves in the sights of a CIA hunter-killer group.
+After said reporter, Allen Green, publishes the details of Nick’s prior missions — blowing the top off America’s national security in the process — both Nick and Allen find themselves in the sights of a CIA hunter-killer group.

 * * * * *